Israel, Gaza violence overshadows Biden's domestic plans - WTMJ

 At Ford, its F-Series pickups — including heavy-duty versions — have been the top-selling vehicles in the U.S. for 39 straight years.
 Last year, the company sold more than 787,000 of the trucks, even though it had to close factories for eight weeks at the start of the coronavirus pandemic.

-Additional reporting by Associated Press writers Aamer Madhani in Washington, Tom Krisher in Detroit and video journalist Mike Householder in Dearborn.
-Boak reported from Washington.
-Lemire from New York.
+Lemire reported from New York; Boak reported from Washington.
+Associated Press writers Aamer Madhani in Chicago, Tom Krisher in Detroit and Mike Householder in Dearborn, Mich., contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.